Are you implementing content marketing for your online business?

 What are you thinking regarding your images, anyway?

 Obviously, I’m thinking my images are appearing friendly on different platforms such as Facebook, Twitter, and Pinterest.

-What’s more, I’m thinking the image speaks to the readers and as a result, is clicked by the readers to read the full article.
+What’s more, I think the image speaks to the readers and as a result, is clicked by the readers to read the full article.

-Once again, I’m thinking that the images push the readers to start and finish reading plus turn them to hit the share button and spread the information to their friends.
+Once again, I think that the images push the readers to start and finish reading plus turn them to hit the share button and spread the information to their friends.

 Do you believe an image can do what I said in the above paragraphs?

-Well, You will believe yourself when you will optimize your images perfectly and get the better results.
+Well, You will believe yourself when you will optimize your images correctly and get the better results.

 The visual content statistics from HubSpot told that colored visuals increase people’s willingness to read a piece of content by 80%.
 Content with relevant images gets 94% more views than content without relevant images.

 Image sources: MOC Council

 73% of content creators plan to prioritize creating more engaging content in 2016, and 55% plan to prioritize creating visual content.